flenniken/statictea/docs/runFunction.md

 # funLt_iib

-Return true when the a is less than b.
+Return true when an int is less than another int.

 ~~~
 lt(a: int, b: int) bool